KeyboardKit/KeyboardKit/Readmes/SwiftUI.md

 # SwiftUI

-KeyboardKit supports building keyboard extensions in `SwiftUI`.
-This currently requires a second library called [KeyboardKitSwiftUI][KeyboardKitSwiftUI].
+KeyboardKit comes with a bunch of built-in view and components that help you build `SwiftUI`-based keyboard extensions.

+## Tutorial

+If you're new to KeyboardKit, [this short tutorial][Tutorial] can help you get started.

+## KeyboardKitSwiftUI

+Due to a [Swift toolchain bug][Bug], `SwiftUI` support must be kept in a separate library.

+Until this bug is fixed, you must add both `KeyboardKit` and [KeyboardKitSwiftUI][KeyboardKitSwiftUI] to your project, if you want to create `SwiftUI`-based keyboard extensions.

 ## Overview

-`SwiftUI` makes it a lot easier to create custom keyboard extensions, since it doesn't require constraints, stack views etc. Instead, you just provide a root view and the keyboard extension will resize itself to fit that view.
+`SwiftUI` makes it a lot easier to create custom keyboard extensions, since it doesn't require constraints, stack views etc.

+In short, you just have to import `KeyboardKit` and [KeyboardKitSwiftUI][KeyboardKitSwiftUI] and call `setup<Content: View>(with view: Content)` in your `KeyboardViewController`.
+It takes a custom `SwiftUI` view and sets up the environment with an `ObservableKeyboardContext` and a standard keyboard style.
+You can then add any views you want to the keyboard view and use the rich set of extensions and utilities that this library provides.

 You can use any views you like, both as root view and to build your keyboard.
 You can then use any of the built-in views and extensions to add keyboard functionality to your views.